Goring shared use path consultation

 Currently the path can only be used by pedestrians and has limited access for wheelchair users, scooters and people with buggies as the path is narrow and has no passing points.

 The proposal is to widen the existing path and make it shared use for both walking and wheeling - allowing cyclists to use the path and providing better accessibility for wheelchair users and people with buggies.
+Shared use means that all users share the same space rather than providing a separate cycle lane.
 This aligns with the council's priority to improve active travel and we are aware that many cyclists are already using the route despite cycling currently being prohibited there.

 Artist impressions of what the path would look like: